Session Report: Gradient Descent 2

 Ye Olde Fantasy‘s tools are system-neutral – I have run many campaigns in my pseudo-medieval setting using various rules – Original Dungeons & Dragons, Into the Odd, Basic Role-Playing, OpenQuest, and often a freeform Free Kriegsspiel style game.

-So, it would be easy for me to handwave and say, “just run this however you’re going to run it,” but I have been on the reader side of such text before, which has always frustrated me.
-I will not write a whole new system, but I will tell you what I will be assuming.
-I will also explain why I rule situations the way I do, so hopefully, this will broaden the applicability of these systems, with a bit of interpretation.
+So, it would be easy for me to handwave and say, “Just run this however you’re going to run it,” but I have been on the reader side of such text before, which has always frustrated me.
+I will not write a whole new system, but I will tell you what I will assume.
+I will also explain why I rule situations the way I do, so hopefully, this will broaden the applicability of these systems with a bit of interpretation.

 I will assume you’re running something like a variant of old-school Dungeons & Dragons, one of its more stripped-down cousins like Into the Odd or Cairn, or a version of RuneQuest/BRP.
 If you’re not – then you’ll need to adjust these tools, but I will guide you with the intent of each system to make that easier.